Archive | Uncategorized RSS feed for this archive

 Here are a few (though certainly not all of them):

 What about the cords that you stretch clear across the floor (you know, as you check to make sure everything works)?
-Then there is the danger of an oven fire if you were to spill the juice off your turkey or ham.
+Then there is the danger of an oven fire if you were to spill juice from your turkey or ham.
 Or perhaps you forget there’s something in the oven.
-And according to ABC news, chimney fires are on the rise.
+According to ABC news, chimney fires are on the rise.

-No one wants to spend their special day calling their insurance company about fire damage.
-So be careful.
+No one wants to spend their special day calling their insurance agents about fire damage, so be careful.

-Break Ins – how tempting is a house full of gifts.
-New electronics.
-Perhaps jewelry.
-And all the other gifts you might buy for the holidays.
+Break Ins – how tempting is a house full of gifts?
+New electronics?
+Perhaps, jewelry?
+All the other gifts you might buy for the holidays?
 It’s tempting.
 And during the holidays, you are likely to be out a lot more.
 Make sure your windows and doors stay locked.
 Set your alarms if you’ve got them.
 And avoid bragging about the expensive things you bought or received.

 Although your home insurance should cover any losses, you may not have taken the time to document the new purchases.
-And who wants to wake up to a Christmas without presents?
+Who wants to wake up to a Christmas without presents?

 Keeping Your Business Risks Low

-Watching television the other night, I saw a commercial that interested me.
+last night when I was watching television, I saw a commercial that interested me.
 It was a plea to consumers to buy at least one thing from a small business this holiday.
-With just 30 seconds of play time, the commercial couldn’t describe the struggles small businesses are going through…but obviously things could be better.
+With just 30 seconds of play time, the commercial couldn’t describe the struggles small businesses are going through, but obviously things could be better.

 When the recession hit, businesses everywhere started shutting their doors.
 But it’s not just the recession that business owners need to worry about.
 Anything and everything can happen to a small business.
 Which is why we offer business insurance.